bertw2002/Terminal-Minesweeper/README.md

 Albert: Today, I made the Minesweeper class and started writing the class variables and started the constructor.
 I also made the toString for the board class.
 Not sure if it works though.

 # 05.01.2019
+Albert: Today, I made the driver class and tested the Tile class, and made some fixes so it should be fully working now.
+I also tweaked the board constructors so they don't include number of mines.